ruizhideng/BRAIN-MAGNET/README.md

 We provide some general recommendations:

-(1) Population allele frequency (AF): Verify that your variants are rare by checking their AF in population databases such as gnomAD or similar resources.
-Prioritize variants with low or absent frequency in the general population.
+(1) Population allele frequency (AF): Verify that your variants are rare by checking their AF in population databases such as gnomAD, GEL or similar resources.
+Prioritize variants with low (depending on disease frequency) or absent frequency in the general population.

 (2) Regulatory region annotation: Determine whether your variants are located within our NCREs atlas.
 Pay special attention to variants that fall within high category NCREs.